NiCADitO/Ignition_eclipse_mosquitto_mqtt/README.md

 ## ignition_eclipse_mosquitto_mqtt

-This is a self-contained, Dockerized environment for demoing **MQTT** using **Inductive Automation's Ignition** (Main and Edge Gateways) and the **Eclipse Mosquitto MQTT Broker**.
+Dockerized environment for demoing **MQTT** using an Ignition Main and Edge Gateway and the Eclipse Mosquitto MQTT Broker.

-This setup is ideal for quick testing, development, and demonstration of **Sparkplug B** integration and general MQTT data transport between an Edge device (Ignition Edge) and a central server (Ignition Gateway) using a third-party broker (Mosquitto).
+This setup is for quick testing, development, and demonstration of Sparkplug B and general MQTT data between an Edge and a Central server using a third-party broker Mosquitto.

 -----